 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using dichlorphenamide (Darande®), acetazolamide (Diamox®), or high doses of salicylates such as aspirin.
+- Make sure your doctor knows if you are also using acetazolamide (Ak-Zol®, Diamox®) or dichlorphenamide (Daranide®) before you start using this eye drops.